Changissnz/nu_merchant_principal/README.md

 the connected cycles.
 On what exactly is the cycle, individual recognition becomes a problem with answers of unscientific explanations, component-wise.
-A piece can be demarcated from the whole, but for some reason it does not work when demarcated.
+A piece can be demarcated from the whole.
+But for some reason, it does not work when demarcated.
 And the whole has too many pieces to be given the sole identity through innumerable functions attributed to it.
 Oh, these localized-mutative